Man-made law: Lex humana versus lex posita

 The Thomistic concept of man-made law, by contrast, regards law from a different angle.
 It treats it from the position of its origins.
 Lex humana or sometimes lex humanitus posita (as is the case throughout ST), but sometimes rather lex ab hominibus inventa (as is the case in ST), is law made by man, rather than made by the divine (lex divina).
 What is important about lex humana is not that it is posited by someone, but that the someone who posits it is human rather than divine.

-To put it in the terms of St. Thomas Aquinas: An unjust law is a human law that is not rooted in eternal law and natural law.
-Any law that uplifts human personality is just.
-Dr. Martin Luther King’s “Letter from Birmingham Jail.”

 Historical change: from lowest rank to supreme law

 The European and American conception of man-made law has changed radically in the period from the Middle Ages to the present day.
 In the Thomist view of the Middle Ages, man-made law was the lowest form of law.
 Above it were the lex naturalis, the lex divina, and the lex aeterna.
 Man-made law only had authority in as much as it expressed and concurred with higher laws.

 Over the centuries, this idea has been turned on its head.
 Rather than being a lesser law because it is made by man rather than by the divine, modern conceptions of man-made law rank it as fundamental and supreme law because it is man-made, thanks to the notion of the sovereignty of the people that saw expression in events such as the American Revolution and French Revolution of the 18th century.

 Legal theory in the Soviet Union went further, not recognizing any such thing as divine or natural law, and considering the state to be sovereign.
 Only man-made law, as made by the state, existed according to Marxist legal theory.

 Although laws higher than the man-made law of the sovereign people are not formally recognized in the legal theories of countries such as the United States, the Thomist idea of man-made law being subordinate to divine law is still espoused by many people in those countries.
 For example: Martin Luther King Jr., in his Letter from Birmingham Jail cited Thomas Aquinas in his ways to know that a law is unjust:

 In several Islamic countries, man-made law is still, in 20th and 21st century legal theory, considered to be subordinate to divine law, in the form of the sharia.
 In that legal theory, the sovereign power is Allah, not the people, and God-made law takes precedence over man-made law.
 (The full legal position of sharia is complex, varies from country to country, and is considered differently by various groups.
 For a wider discussion see the sharia article.)